The Origins of 12 Christmas Traditions

 Technically, Advent, a religious event that has been celebrated since the 4th century, is a four-week period that starts on the Sunday closest to the November 30 feast day of St. Andrew the Apostle.
 Traditionally, it marked the period to prepare for Christmas as well as the Second Coming.
 These days, it’s mostly used as a countdown to Christmas for the religious and the non-religious alike.

-It’s hard to imagine why anyone would be inspired to chug a raw egg-based drink, but historians agree that 'nog was probably inspired by a medieval drink called "posset," a milky drink made with eggs, milk, and sometimes figs or sherry.
-These were all pricey ingredients, so the wealthy often used it to toast with.
+It’s hard to imagine why anyone would be inspired to chug a raw egg-based drink, but historians agree that 'nog was probably inspired by a medieval drink called posset, a milky drink made with eggs, milk, and sometimes figs or sherry.
+These were all pricey ingredients, so the wealthy often used it for toasting.

 Mistletoe has been associated with fertility and vitality since ancient times, when Celtic Druids saw it as such because it blossomed even during the most frigid winters; the association stuck over the centuries.

 It’s easy to see how fertility and kissing can be linked, but no one is quite sure how smooching under the shrub (actually, it’s a parasitic plant) became a common Christmas pastime.
 We do know the tradition was popular with English servants in the 18th century, then quickly spread to those they served.
 The archaic custom once allowed men to steal a kiss from any woman standing beneath; if she refused, they were doomed with bad luck.

 12. Christmas Cards